 Research Is Key

 The first thing you will need to do is research.
 You never want to buy the first car that you come across, and you always want to make sure that you really are getting the best deal possible.
-Having more options to compare cars with will give you a chance to find out whether the person you are buying from is giving you a good deal or not.
+Having more options to compare will give you a chance to find out whether the person you are buying from is actually giving you a good deal or not.

 Check Out Nearby Dealerships & Tracks